-Each Thursday, an electronic Thursday Folder link is posted on our website and sent to family email accounts.
-The electronic Thursday folder contains the weekly letter from the Principal, school wide information and PTO flyers and information.
+Each Monday, the Cumberland Family News is posted on our website and sent to family email accounts.
+This weekly communication contains the weekly letter from the Principal, school wide information and PTO flyers and information.
 It can be accessed online through the wfbschools.com/Cumberland link.
-If your family does not have email, please inform the office so we can send a paper copy home in your child's Thursday Folder.
+If your family does not have email, please inform the office so we can send a paper copy home with your child.

-Only flyers for Whitefish Bay School District sponsored and co-sponsored programs can be included in the Thursday Folder.
+Only flyers for Whitefish Bay School District sponsored and co-sponsored programs (This includes PTO.) can be included in the Cumberland Family News.